2023 Best Value Law Enforcement & Firefighting Schools in South Carolina

 UofSC excels when it comes to quality.
 It’s ranked in the top 15% of all schools on our Best Law Enforcement & Firefighting Schools in South Carolina list.

-In-state tuition fees for undergraduate students at USC Upstate are $11,583 per year.
+USC Upstate undergraduate students pay an average of $11,583 in in-state tuition and fees each year.
 Homeland Security, Law Enforcement & Firefighting majors at USC Upstate take out an average of $29,875 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $191.

-Columbia College came in at #9 in this year’s edition of the Best Value Law Enforcement & Firefighting Schools in South Carolina ranking.
-Columbia College South Carolina is a small private not-for-profit school located in the medium-sized city of Columbia.
+Columbia College ranked #9 on this year’s Best Value Law Enforcement & Firefighting Schools in South Carolina list.
+Columbia College South Carolina is a small private not-for-profit school located in the city of Columbia.

 In-state tuition fees for undergraduate students at Columbia College South Carolina are $18,218 per year.
 While working on their degree, homeland security, law enforcement and firefighting majors at Columbia College South Carolina accumulate an average of around $26,897 in student debt.